JokerMartini/varo-vue/docs/nodes.md

 # 📦 Varo Node JSON Specification

-This document defines the structure and available properties of a `node` JSON used by the Varo application.
+This document defines the structure and available properties of a `node` JSON file used by the Varo application.

 Varo loads all node definitions from `.json` files located in the `VARO_PATH/nodes/` directory.
 Each JSON file defines an application/tool and how it is launched and categorized in the app.